 While in its early stages, gum disease may often be reversed by more intensive home hygiene, nutritional improvements, and other lifestyle changes, dental help is needed when it becomes more advanced.

-This can include frequent deep cleanings, such as with an ultrasonic scaler, along with regular ozone treatment to keep harmful bacteria under control.
+This can include frequent deep cleanings, such as with a laser or ultrasonic scaler, along with regular ozone treatment to keep harmful bacteria under control.
 Probiotics may also be recommended to help right the microbial balance in your mouth.

 Between cleanings, a system like PerioProtect can also help keep harmful bacteria at bay so friendly microbes can proliferate.